KocSistem/aks-workshop/labs/create-aks-cluster/README.md

 		echo export CLIENT_PASSWORD=$CLIENT_PASSWORD >> ~/.bashrc
 	```

 9. Create a unique identifier suffix for resources to be created in this lab.
+This is required due AKS and ACR name must be **unique**

 	```bash
 	UNIQUE_SUFFIX=$USER$RANDOM